Jeff Van Drew: Tenure

+Van Drew's official House portraits over the years.

 Van Drew was the first Democrat to represent the district since 1995.

 Van Drew said during his campaign that, if elected, he would not support Nancy Pelosi to be the next Speaker of the House.
 His first vote in Congress was "no" for Speaker which was recorded as "present" under the rules.